Abstract submission is open for

 *** IAMO Forum & Covid-19 ***

-IAMO Forum 2021 is planned as an on-site event hosted by IAMO and the German National Academy of Sciences Leopoldina in Halle (Saale), Germany.
+IAMO Forum 2021 is planned as an on-site event on the premises of IAMO and the German National Academy of Sciences Leopoldina in Halle (Saale), Germany.
 Given the unpredictable course of the Covid-19 pandemic, the conference may be moved online.
 A final decision on the conference format will be announced by end of February 2021.